Moddable-OpenSource/moddable/contributed/jsonparser/README.md

 ##### Constructor Options
 - `initialBufferSize`: Initial size of the buffer for storing text, set to 64 by default.
 The buffer size is doubled each time more memory is needed.
 If there is not enough memory for the new buffer, an exception is thrown.
 - `initialStackDepth`: Initial depth of the stack used for parsing, set to 8 by default.
 The stack size is doubled each time more memory is needed.
 If there is not enough memory for the new stack, an exception is thrown.
 - `keys`: An optional property representing a list of keys used during parsing.
-This feature is functionally equivalent to the Moddable SDK's JSON.parse() keys.
+This feature is equivalent to the Moddable SDK's JSON.parse() keys.
 - `matcher`: An optional property representing a custom matcher for parsing.
+- `patterns`: An optional property representing a list of patterns for parsing.

 ##### Public Properties and Methods
-- `data`: Retrieves data from the Virtual Parse Tree (VPT) associated with a matcher.
+- `data`: Retrieves data from the Virtual Parse Tree (VPT) associated with a matcher or patterns.
 - `root`: Retrieves the root from the Virtual Parse Tree (VPT) using the default tree behavior.
 - `status`: Retrieves the parsing result status.
 This can be called at any time before closing the parsing process.
 - `close()`: Closes the parsing process and deallocates the associated memory.
 Subsequent calls to parser methods will throw an exception.
-- `receive(string, start, end)`: Callback for receiving data strings during parsing.
-The optional start and end values are functionally equivalent to string slice(), used to extract a part of the string.
-Returns the number of characters parsed.
+- `receive(string, start, end)`: Receives data into the parse tree.
+Optional start and end values act like string slice(), extracting a portion of the string.
+Returns the parsed character count.

 #### Matcher Class